 From there, it’s a matter of keeping on top of your quotas and reducing that overall waste footprint.
 It’s a powerful way to have an impact on the planet, and you can start now.

 Start Your Office Recycling Program Today!

-With a little bit of effort, you can make your workplace more efficient and environmentally friendly.
+With a little bit of effort, and some help from Trash Cans Unlimited, you can make your workplace more efficient and environmentally friendly.
 Plan for success by equipping your workplace with recycling bins and containers that make it quick and easy for your team to participate.
-Modern recycling bins and containers are sleek, stylish, and clearly marked.
-Find the perfect containers for your office today and do your part to help the environment!
+Once you show your office how important and easy it is to recycle, they’ll be recycling at home too!